SummaryRead the full fact sheet

 Who needs to be vaccinated?

 If 95 per cent of us are vaccinated, the spread of disease is reduced, which helps to protect everyone.
-But vaccination is particularly recommended if you:
+Vaccination is particularly recommended if you:

-- are a newborn or young child (as per the NIP schedule)
+- Are a newborn or young child (as per the ).

-- have plans to travel outside Australia (ask your travel agent or check on the Smart Traveller website
+- Have plans to travel outside Australia (ask your travel agent or check on the website).

 Where can I get more information about immunisation?